oliverschmidt/proterm/README.md

 ## ProTERM without interrupts

 As described above, using interrupts is a big benefit for a true 6551 but rather a problem for a 6551 interface emulation.
-Therefore it is desriable to modify ProTERM to not use interrupts in the first place for scenarios with such an emulation.
+Therefore it is desirable to modify ProTERM to not use interrupts in the first place for scenarios with such an emulation.
 The following patches make ProTERM 3.1 not use interupts anymore:

 In the file `PT3`...